 - 42. As noted above, ESG and green investing have taken on greater prominence as more and more investors consider the macro-critical implications of climate change and social tensions.
 In a world of purpose-based investing, it is important to separately identify such critical information so that policy makers can see whether investments are aligning with policy objectives. - 43.
 To incorporate these concepts into the SNA and BPM (and other manuals as appropriate) it is important to develop definitions for these concepts.
 The statistical definitions for ESG and green financial instruments flow out of the classification principles established above in Section 3. - 44.
 Before proposing definitions for ESG financial instruments it is important to identify the specific target financial instruments to be measured.
 Table 1 (Section 2) showed the proposed breakdowns in Guidance Note WS.12, which was endorsed by the AEG in 2023.
 The authors of this Issues Note propose two key amendments to the WS.12 approach for ESG and green 'of which' breakdowns of debt securities: - a) Change the label 'Of which: ESG bonds' to 'Of which: ESG debt securities' (see Table 3).
 This makes it clear that all types of ESG debt securities are covered (not just bonds).
 It also makes the labelling for the ESG breakdowns of AF.3 debt securities consistent with those of the other financial instruments, for which the 'Of which: ESG' label is in line with the financial instrument label. - b) Introduce a further disaggregation of ESG debt securities designed to show separately (in addition to green debt securities) the other ESG sub-categories that the DGI-3 Rec 4 Task Team is including: sustainability and sustainability-linked debt securities.
-To complete the picture, social debt securities (which are not included in DGI-3 Rec 4 data collection) are also listed separately; and there is a catch-all category 'Other ESG debt securities' to capture any other types of ESG debt securities that might emerge in future, as well as transition bonds if the AEG advises that they should be included (see paragraph 33). - 45.
-The authors of this Issues Note ask the AEG and BOPCOM to endorse proposals (a) and (b), paragraph 44.
-The AEG and BOPCOM are also asked to decide whether countries should be required to produce the detailed 'of which: ESG' breakdowns for debt securities (other than green debt securities) shown in Tables 3 and 4 or whether these are intended mainly for guidance in compiling the aggregates.
+To complete the picture, social debt securities (which are not included in DGI-3 Rec 4 data collection13) are also listed separately; and there is a catch-all category 'Other ESG debt securities' to capture any other types of ESG debt securities that might emerge in future, as well as transition bonds if the AEG advises that they should be included (see paragraph 33). - 45.
+The AEG and BOPCOM endorsed proposals (a) and (b), paragraph 44, at their meeting in February 2024.
+AEG and BOPCOM members were also asked to decide whether countries should be required to produce the detailed 'of which: ESG' breakdowns for debt securities (other than green debt securities) shown in Tables 3 and 4 or whether these are intended mainly for guidance in compiling the aggregates.
 It should be noted that some countries may not have the source data to compile these detailed breakdowns; or they may consider that (some of) the additional breakdowns are less relevant in their policy context.
+The February meeting agreed that the 'of which: ESG' breakdowns for debt securities (other than green debt securities) should be optional.

-&lt;sup>13 Social debt securities are not included in DGI-3 Rec 4 because the focus is on climate-related financing.
+13 Social debt securities are not included in DGI-3 Rec 4 because the focus is on climate-related financing.